KordelFranceTech/Academic-RL-Course-Projects/RL-Course-Projects/Project5_TD-Lambda/README.md

-# FranceLab 5 - Kordel K. France
+# Project 5 - Kordel K. France

 This project was constructed for the Introduction to Machine Learning course, class 605.649 section 84 at Johns Hopkins University.
 FranceLab5 is a machine learning toolkit that implements several reinforcement learning & temporal difference